russellmiller49/Endoreels/README.md

 - The project uses modern SwiftUI patterns and Combine framework
 - Demo data is included for testing and development
 - All files are structured at the repository root for optimal accessibility
+- Runtime configuration is provided through environment variables.
+Copy `.env.example` to `.env` (not committed) and fill in your Supabase and Railway secrets before running features that rely on the network layer.

 ---